-Stand-Up Striking: All bouts begin with both fighters standing, so it is important for fighters to have at least some knowledge of stand-up technique; Boxing and various forms of kickboxing are popular base disciplines for striking.
+Stand-Up Striking: All bouts begin with both fighters standing, so it is important for fighters to have at least some knowledge of stand-up technique; boxing and various forms of kickboxing are popular base disciplines for striking.
 Muay Thai, or "Thai boxing," is a popular discipline for its use of knees and elbows.
 However, striking in MMA must be modified from its pure stylistic roots to accommodate the possibility of grappling and takedowns.

 Grappling: When a fight goes to the ground, a strong background in BJJ or other submission grappling style is often necessary to apply or defend against submission holds.
 Common submissions used in competition include various chokes, armlocks, and leglocks.
 The predominant art in this field has been Brazilian jiu-jitsu thanks to the UFC and its influences, but it has also seen styles like shoot wrestling, sambo and judo.

 An MMA bout is a three-dimensional sport that can take place on three different playing fields: